Karasp1980/torjagerillustration/README.md

 ![Welcome image](/assets/images/welcome.jpeg)

 ### **Books:**
 #### The books-section presents three books which the illustrator has written/illustrated.
-The purpose should be to inspire to get inspired by a short presentation and get interest in reading these books.
+The purpose should be to get inspired by a short presentation and get interest in reading these books.
 ![Books section](/assets/images/bookssection.jpeg)

 ### **About:**